HenrivantSant/henri/README.md

 This is a simple and basic PHP framework meant to write API's or simple programs in a fast and easy way.
 This is a not meant as a replacement for other frameworks, under the hood it uses a lot of [Symfony](https://symfony.com/), [Dibi](https://github.com/dg/dibi), [Unirest](https://github.com/Kong/unirest-php) and [Firebase](https://github.com/firebase/php-jwt).

+### Purpose
+This frame is not intended for building websites or big applications.
+The purpose of this framework is to provide a simple set of basic tools to build simple services, like:
+- Simple webservice
+- API proxy to bundle several APIs endpoints into one
+- Data caching layer
+- API endpoint for React/Vue front-ends
+- Logging service
+- CDN

 ## Table of content
 1. Routing